johnny-co/home-assistant-konnected-tutorial/README.md

 2. Home Assistant Cloud (Nabu Casa) or Add-ons/Duck DNS - Enables remote access to HA which is important to arming the alarm away from home.
     - How to [YouTube](https://www.youtube.com/watch?v=AK5E2T5tWyM)
 	- or this [tutorial](https://github.com/scarpazza/home-assistant-cookbook/blob/main/https.md)
-3. Create a user for each person that will interact with the alarm, this is usually family members.
+3. Create a user for each person that will interact with the alarm, this is usually members in the household.
     - You will also want to install the HomeAssistant mobile app on each person's phone and enable ALWAYS Allow Location Access.
 This will allow automatic arming when everyone is away.
 4. Add-ons/Studio Code Server - Tool to easily modify configuration.yaml, scripts.yaml, groups.yaml, etc.
-5. Integrations/Sonos (Optional) - Uses Sonos TTS to give verbal warnings, eg. 'Disarm before alarm sounds', 'House Armed', etc.
+5. Integrations/Sonos (Optional) - Uses Sonos TTS to give verbal warnings, eg. 'Disarm before alarm sounds', 'House Armed', etc. We will help you set up TTS in this guide.
+    - Also create a new playlist named 'Intrusion' for sonos to play (loudly) when alarm is triggered.

 ## Step 1 - configure the boards